 TeamCity Data Directory

 This is the directory used by TeamCity to store configuration and system files.
+It is usually named .BuildServer.
 The config subdirectory contains the configuration of your TeamCity projects, and the system subdirectory contains build logs, artifacts, and database files (if HSQLDB is being used by default).
-See more on the directory structure in below.
+See more on the directory structure data_directory_structure.

 By default, the <TeamCity data directory> is placed in the user's home directory (e.g. it is $HOME/.BuildServer under Linux and C:\Documents and Settings\<user_name>\.BuildServer) under Windows.
 Alternatively, you can define this directory in one of the following ways:

-• as a Tomcat system property teamcity.data.path (see System Properties for Running the Server)
+• as a Tomcat system property teamcity.data.path (see TeamCity Startup Properties

 • in the TEAMCITY_DATA_PATH environment variable (this will be used if the teamcity.data.path JVM system property is not found)